shimpishruti03-png/SCT_SD_4/README.md

  Displays results in a table
 - Saves scraped data as a **CSV file**
-- Works with demo e-commerce sites (e.g., BooksToScrape)
+- Works with demo e-commerce sites (e.g., BooksToScrape (Url - https://books.toscrape.com/
+)
 - Lightweight and fast